platformsh/platformsh-docs/sites/platform/src/administration/security/mfa.md

 - two factor
 - mfa
 - multifactor authentication
-description: Enhance security within your organization by enforcing MFA over SSH and the {{% vendor/name %}} API.
-banner:
-    type: tiered-feature
+description: Enhance your organizations' security with Multi-Factor Authentication (MFA).
 ---

-To enhance security, you can [enforce MFA within your organization](#within-your-organization).
-This provides an extra layer of protection for connections made through both SSH and the {{% vendor/name %}} API.
+Multi-Factor Authentication (MFA) enhances security by protecting both your organization and every user account that interacts with it through SSH or the {{% vendor/name %}} API.

-When MFA is enforced, every project contributor must [enable MFA for their user account](#for-your-user-account) to run Git commands, SSH into an environment, and connect to the organization through the {{% vendor/name %}} API (for example, to trigger a Console or CLI action).
+When MFA is enforced within an organization, every project contributor **must** enable MFA on their user account so they can run Git commands, SSH into an environment, or trigger actions through the {{% vendor/name %}} API.

-## Enable MFA

-### Within your organization

-As an **admin user**, to enable MFA, open a [support ticket](/learn/overview/get-support) and request for MFA over SSH and API to be enforced within your organization.

-### For your user account

-As a project contributor, you **must** enable MFA for your user account so you can:
+## Enable MFA on your user account

-- Access an organization that enforces MFA in the Console
+To access an organization that enforces MFA or any of its projects, you **must** enable MFA on your user account.
-- Successfully connect to environments in that organization via SSH or the {{% vendor/name %}} API

-To enable MFA for your user account, follow these steps:
+To do so, follow these steps:

-{{< codetabs >}}
-+++
-title=Using the CLI
-+++

-Log in using the browser by running `{{% vendor/cli %}} login`.

-<--->

-+++
-title=In the Console
-+++

 1. In the Console, open the user menu (your name or profile picture).
 2. Click **My profile**